 How do I to get to Caldeira Velha?

-The quickest route to Caldeira Velha Natural Monument is from the north on the regional road EN5-2A.
+The quickest and easiest route to Caldeira Velha Natural Monument is from the north. on the regional road EN5-2A.

-From the center of Ribeira Grande it takes about 10 minutes to travel the 7 kilometres south to Caldeira Velha on EN5-2A.
+It takes about 10 minutes to travel the 7 kilometres south from the center of Ribeira Grande to Caldeira Velha on EN5-2A.

-Access to the parking area is before the entrance.
-Signs in the lot direct you to the path through the forest to the entrance gate.
+The parking area is before the Caldeira Velha entrance.
+Signs in the lot direct visitors to the path through the forest to the entrance gate.